wassimans/subxt-ffi/README.md

 Translating a complex Rust API like Subxt to a bare bones C ABI ready to be consumed by foreign languages has its limitations.
 Here's a few of them:

 - Complex types (strings, structs) require to design C-safe representations.
-- Only C primitive types (integers, pointers) are FFI-safe; anything else must translated.
+- Only C primitive types (integers, pointers) are FFI-safe; anything else must be translated.
-- Manual memory management glue code is needed if the Rust code return owned data.
+- Manual memory management glue code is needed if owned data is returned.
 - Needs a manual translation to every foreign language we export to, every time the Rust library changes.